 The LGBTQ Pride Movement began at Stonewall in the summer of 1969.
 On June 28, a police raid of the Stonewall Inn, a gay club in NYC, turned violent when customers and local sympathizers rioted against the police.
 The uprising embodied the mounting of anger and weariness the gay community felt about the police department targeting gay clubs and engaging in discriminatory practices, which occurred regularly during that time.
 And yes, it also represented their pride.
 The Stonewall uprising was followed by days of demonstrations in NYC and was the impetus for the creation of several gay, lesbian and bisexual civil rights organizations.
 One year later, the first Gay Pride marches took place in New York, Los Angeles and Chicago, commemorating the Stonewall uprising.The Pride movement was born.

-Almost fifty years later, there have been major strides in the rights and treatment of LGBT people: in 2015, The Supreme Court ruled that same-sex couples everywhere in the U.S. have the freedom to marry ; we have openly gay professional sports’ players - Michael Sam (NFL) and Jason Collins (NBA); and this month Laverne Cox became the first transgender woman to grace the cover of Time magazine.
+Almost fifty years later, there have been major strides in the rights and treatment of LGBTQ people: in 2015, The Supreme Court ruled that same-sex couples everywhere in the U.S. have the freedom to marry ; we have openly gay professional sports’ players - Michael Sam (NFL) and Jason Collins (NBA); and in June 2014, Laverne Cox became the first transgender woman to grace the cover of Time magazine.
 At the same time, there remains much work to be done.
-Just as LGBT Pride represents a wide diversity of people and issues, there are a wide variety of opportunities for educators to celebrate, teach and demonstrate their pride for LGBT people:
+Just as LGBTQ Pride represents a wide diversity of people and issues, there are a wide variety of opportunities for educators to celebrate, teach and demonstrate their pride for LGBTQ people:

 - Talk with your students about issues related to transgender and gender non-conforming acceptance, identity and rights;

-- Teach about the history of discrimination against LGBT people as well as how people have worked together to overcome injustice.
+- Teach about the history of discrimination against LGBTQ people as well as how people have worked together to overcome injustice.